CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
-## 21 Take one last stab at the calendar functionality
 ## 20 Remove calendar functionality
 ## 19 Add try/catch/rollback everywhere
 ## 18 Write tests for python & javascript